jesusfbes/Besaml/README.md

 # BESAML: Barely Efficient and ScalAble Machine Learning toolbox

 A personal Machine Learning MATLAB toolbox.
 Algorithms implemented in a simple and readable way.
 Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
-If you arrive here looking for a Deep Learning toolbox you probably were looking for [Lasagne](https://github.com/Lasagne/Lasagne), only related to this in a gastronomical way.
+If you arrived here looking for a Deep Learning toolbox you probably were looking for [Lasagne](https://github.com/Lasagne/Lasagne), only related to this in a gastronomical way.

 **Instalation:**